-MANHOLE COVER & FRAME CUTLINE CUTLINE ASPHALT TOP LIFT 300 MIN 300 MIN FINISH GRADE ź CONCRETE ENCASEMENT SUPPORT DETAIL CUT LINE DIRECTION OF TRAVEL 300 MIN MANHOLE COVER & FRAME SQUARE CUT PLAN VIEW NOTES: 1.
-COVER MANHOLE WITH BUILDING PAPER AND CONSTRUCTION ASPHALT CONCRETE BASE COURSE AND WEARING COURSES.
-2. SAW CUT SQUARE EXCAVATING AROUND MANHOLE 300mm MIN FROM MANHOLE FRAME.
-3. RAISE MANHOLE COVER AND FRAME TO FINISH GRADE.
-APPLY TACK COAT TO EDGES OF EXISTING PAVEMENT BEFORE INSTALLING PATCH.
-4. FINISH JOINT WITH ASPHALT SEAL AND SAND.
-5. REFER TO STANDARD DRAWINGS AS PER RELEVANT SECTIONS 5, 6, OR 7 FOR OTHER MANHOLE REQUIREMENTS.
-6. ONLY PRODUCTS APPROVED BY THE CITY ENGINEER AND LISTED IN THE CITY OF NANAIMO APPROVED PRODUCT LIST WILL BE ACCEPTED 7.
-FOR INSTALLATION.
-REFER TO STANDARD DRAWING T-1 FOR ADDITIONAL TRENCH DIMENSIONS AND DETAILS.
-8. ALL DIMENSIONS IN MILLIMETERS UNLESS SHOWN OTHERWISE.
-9. NTS Scale NAN OF Created: NOV 2012 ΗE HARBOUR PAVEMENT RESTORATION
+- COVER MANHOLE WITH BUILDING PAPER AND CONSTRUCTION ASPHALT CONCRETE BASE COURSE AND WEARING COURSES. - 2.
+SAW CUT SQUARE EXCAVATING AROUND MANHOLE 300mm MIN FROM MANHOLE FRAME. - 3.
+RAISE MANHOLE COVER AND FRAME TO FINISH GRADE. - 4.
+APPLY TACK COAT TO EDGES OF EXISTING PAVEMENT BEFORE INSTALLING PATCH. - 5.
+FINISH JOINT WITH ASPHALT SEAL AND SAND. - 3.
+REFER TO STANDARD DRAWINGS AS PER RELEVANT SECTIONS 5, 6, OR 7 FOR OTHER MANHOLE REQUIREMENTS. - 7.
+ONLY PRODUCTS APPROVED BY THE CITY ENGINEER AND LISTED IN THE CITY OF NANAIMO APPROVED PRODUCT LIST WILL BE ACCEPTED FOR INSTALLATION. - 8.
+REFER TO STANDARD DRAWING T-1 FOR ADDITIONAL TRENCH DIMENSIONS AND DETAILS. - 9.
+ALL DIMENSIONS IN MILLIMETERS UNLESS SHOWN OTHERWISE.

-ASPHALT CUTTING FOR A MANHOLE
+PAVEMENT RESTORATION ASPHALT CUTTING FOR A MANHOLE